Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 ---
 title: "Executor"
 linkTitle: "Executor / Executions"
+tags: [executor, pacakges]
+categories: [""]
 weight: -16
 description: >-
   Overview and "How to" use the Executor Framework for script automation and package (execution) triggering.
 ---

-The Executor is a framework allowing the organization and automatization of script processing which can be triggered:
+The Executor is a framework allowing the organization and automation of script processing which can be triggered:

 - at a scheduled time (intervals)
 - as a reaction to an event